Achievable logoAchievable logo

 Skeletal musculature

-The musculoskeletal system also includes over 430 skeletal muscles, each contributing to movement.
-Muscles attach to bones via tendons, and their contraction results in pulling forces transmitted to bones through the system of levers.
+The musculoskeletal system also includes over 430 skeletal muscles.
+Each muscle contributes to movement by attaching to bones via tendons.
+When a muscle contracts, it generates a pulling force that is transmitted to bones through the body’s system of levers.

 Muscle